mdn/content/files/en-us/web/http/methods/trace/index.md

 {{HTTPSidebar}}

-The **HTTP `TRACE` method** performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
+The **HTTP `TRACE` request method** performs a message loop-back test along the path to the target resource, providing a debugging mechanism.

-The final recipient of the request should reflect the message received, excluding any fields that might include sensitive data, back to the client as the message body of a {{HTTPStatus("200")}} (`OK`) response with a {{HTTPHeader("Content-Type")}} of `message/http`.
-The final recipient is either the origin server or the first server to receive a {{HTTPHeader("Max-Forwards")}} value of 0 in the request.
+The final recipient of the request should reflect the message as received (excluding any fields that might include sensitive data) back to the client as the message body of a {{HTTPStatus("200", "200 OK")}} response with a {{HTTPHeader("Content-Type")}} of `message/http`.
+The final recipient is either the origin server or the first server to receive a {{HTTPHeader("Max-Forwards")}} value of `0` in the request.

-Note that the client must not send content in the request, or generate fields that might include sensitive data, such as stored user credentials or cookies.
+The client must not send {{Glossary("HTTP Content", "content")}} in the request, or generate headers that might include sensitive data such as user credentials or cookies.
+Not all servers implement the `TRACE` method, and some server owners have historically disallowed the use of the `TRACE` method due to security concerns.
+In such cases, a {{HTTPStatus("405", "405 Method Not Allowed")}} [client error response](/en-US/docs/Web/HTTP/Status#client_error_responses) will be sent.

 <table class="properties">
   <tbody>